Mean Thoughts

 $$ \frac{1}{ \frac{1}{2} * (\frac{1}{2} + \frac{1}{100}) } = 2 * \frac{1}{ 0.5 + 0.01 } = \frac{2}{ 0.51 } = 3.92 $$

-Contrast that with the Arithmetic mean, where neither small nor large dominates, all count equally (including negatives!), just add them up and divide by N, that's the 'average'.
+Contrast that with the Arithmetic mean, where neither small nor large dominates, all count equally (including negatives!), just add them up (and divide by N), that's the 'average'.

 The Gambler's Mean

-So what do gamblers do to figure out the averages?
-To calculate the "average" casino day, drive two busloads to the casino, 100 tourists, each with $100 to bet, and look at their wallets at the end of the day.
+To calculate the "average" casino day, try this: Drive two busloads to the casino, 100 tourists, each with $100 to bet, and look at their wallets at the end of the day.
 A few will win, most will lose some, and some will lose everything and have zero left.
 Add up the total, divide by the number of people, that's the average return on going to the casino with $100.
 Maybe the average is $75, or $50, but it's surely less than $100 unless the casino had a bad day, and it's surely more than $0 unless there was a robbery.
 Let's call that the one-day, Holiday, or Tourist's average, it's also just the "average", technically speaking.
 (Context will help determine what "average" is intended to mean in different situations; it's not always this one.)
+The Tourist's Average is history-oblivious.
+It is path-independent, because every path is identical, has length one, is a single event.

-Indeed the Tourist's Average is very different from the Investor's or Gambler's Average.
+Indeed the Tourist's Average is very different from the Investor's or Gambler's Average, which is path-dependent and history-bound.
 The gambler goes to the casino 100 days in a row, and takes all his or her winnings from one day and plays them the next day and then again the next day.
 At some point s/he is going to have a bad day and hit zero.
 Then the rest of their casino adventures are in the bar and the restaurant, because the betting wallet is empty.
 The gambler's average return is the geometric mean: MULTIPLY all the returns, and take the Nth root of the product, that's the Gambler's Average.
 Because if there is a single zero in that list, then the whole result is zero.

 Thus with the geometric mean, similar to the harmonic mean, the smallest also dominates the results.
 Suppose you take the Gambler's Average of a 50% loss and a 50% gain.